Krigsa/phase_coherence_kmeans/README.md

 We finally extended our analysis by considering the Markov assumption (memoryless stochastic process) to construct a Markov chain linking together the obtained 'cliché' brain states.
 This allowed us to show preferential state transitions depending on the condition, as well as a reduction of the entropy under unconscious states when compared to wakeful ones.

 ### Loading data
-We prepared a dummy timeserie to illustrate the functionalities of our study, we invite fellow researchers to try using their data with multiple conditions to perform comparisons.
+We prepared a dummy timeserie to illustrate the functionalities of the present code, we invite fellow researchers to try using their data with multiple conditions to perform comparisons.

 ## Credits